janosrusiczki/rusiczki.net/_posts/2007/2007-05-11-today-is-a-day-for-celebration.markdown

 ---
 layout: post
 title: Today is a day for celebration
-date: 2007-05-11 09:14:19.000000000 +02:00
+date: 2007-05-11 09:14:19 +02:00
 categories:
 - web
 - life
 ---
-<a href="http://www.paypal.com">Paypal</a> is <a href="http://www.seopedia.org/seo-news/paypal-for-romania-now-available-send-only/">finally available in Romania</a>.
+[Paypal](http://www.paypal.com) is [finally available in Romania](http://www.seopedia.org/seo-news/paypal-for-romania-now-available-send-only/).
 While this is great news for all those wannabe eBay users, those who wanted a Pro account on Flickr and many others, there's a down side:

-<blockquote>PayPal accounts opened in this country or region currently cannot withdraw funds.
-We regret any inconvenience this may cause you.</p></blockquote>
+> PayPal accounts opened in this country or region currently cannot withdraw funds.
+We regret any inconvenience this may cause you.

-So, at least for the moment, to receive money I'll stick with <a href="https://www.moneybookers.com/app/?rid=618519">Moneybookers</a>.
+So, at least for the moment, to receive money I'll stick with [Moneybookers](https://www.moneybookers.com/app/?rid=618519).